How to create content blocks for Customer Hub

 Using conditional logic

-Conditional if statements allow you to control how a block appears to different shoppers based on their profile information for more advanced customization.
+For more advanced customization, you can use conditional if statements to control how a block appears to different shoppers based on their profile information.

 Example if/else statements